scottprahl/ofiber/README.rst

 -----

-A set of Python modules to calculate light propagation through optical fibers following the approach presented in `Ghatak and Thyagarajan, *An Introduction to Fiber Optics*, Cambridge University Press (1980) <https://doi.org/10.1017/CBO9781139174770>`_
+A set of Python modules to calculate light propagation through optical fibers following the approach presented in `Ghatak and Thyagarajan, *An Introduction to Fiber Optics,* Cambridge University Press (1980) <https://doi.org/10.1017/CBO9781139174770>`_

 Usage